dpzrz/SYS-265/lab04.md

 * Install webmin through `ansible-galaxy` using the repo from semuadmin, `asnible-galaxy role install semuadmin.webmin -p roles/`
 * Second is creating a playbook that can install this role on our specified boxes.

+There is a syntax config that must be changes as were isntalling on a RockyOS box.
+The change lies in `/ansible/roles/semuadmin.webmin/tasks/main.yml` in this .yml file we have to change our `ansible_0s_family` arggument in the Add yum repository section.
+From Debian to Rocky.

 An Ansible playbook is a `.yml` that contains directions and plays that ansible will follow.

 Our `webmin.yml` playbook look like: